-In order to provide library media specialists with a scope and sequence of information literacy skills, Santa Rosa County library media specialists received a notebook of Information Literacy:-Florida's Library Media/-Curriculum Connections in the fall of 2003.
+In order to provide library media specialists with a scope and sequence of information literacy skills, Santa Rosa County library media specialists received a notebook of Infor- mation Literacy: Florida's Library Media/Curriculum Connections in the fall of 2003.
 This publication can be used to help correlate information literacy skills and the Sunshine State Standards with the curriculum.
-Also available are the FINDS Secondary AASL CCSS Correlation (last updated 2012-13).
+Also available are the FINDS Secondary AASL CCSS Corre- lation (last updated 2012-13).

-Next Generation Sunshine State Standards
+Next Generation Sunshine State Standards Florida Standards

-The Next Generation Sunshine State StandardsNext Generation Sunshine State Standards (http://www.fldoe.org/bii/Curriculum/SSS/) identify what students should know and be able to do for the 21st century and are both content standards and performance standards.
+The Florida Next Generation Sunshine State Standards identify what students should know and be able to do for the 21st century and are both content standards and performance standards.
 The next generation standards are benchmarked at developmental levels of PreK-2, 3-5, 6-8, and 9-12 for the subjects of language arts, mathematics, science, social studies, arts, health and physical education, and foreign languages.
 The Sunshine State Standards, including the grade level expectations can be found on the DOE website.
-Previous standards (1996) can be found on Beacon Learning Center web sites.
-All standards are in Adobe Acrobat format (PDF).